MicrosoftDocs/dynamics-365-fraud-protection/content/psp-user-roles.md

 Fraud Protection offers a defined set of user roles, each of which has access to specific features and functions.
 You can select the features and functions when you assign a user to the system.

 > [!NOTE]
 > If you are shown a different selection of roles than those detailed below, you may be using the standard version of Fraud Protection.
-Go to [User roles and access](psp-user-roles.md) instead.
+Go to [Configure user roles and access](configure-user-access.md) instead.

 ### Roles